Choosing a GNU/Linux Distribution

 Extra Credits

-• The distributions and the preview image was taken from here.
+• The distributions and the preview image were taken from here.

 Info